Spatika/Predict-Movie-Box-Office-Revenue/README.md

   - This can be simulated when trying to predict revenue bucket before production has started

 ## Prediction
-- Movie box office revenue predicition converted to a classification problem from a regression problem
+- Movie box office revenue prediction converted to a classification problem from a regression problem
-- Each movie in test set is classified into one of 5 revenue buckets: very low, low, medium, high, very high
+- Each movie in the test set is classified into one of 5 revenue buckets: very low, low, medium, high, very high
 - Bucket ranges are defined by quintiles of the entire range of revenues (on the full dataset, before train-test split)